Table of Contents

 Excepting for some cheap buttons, including pearl and brass, manufactured around Canton, there was no button manufacturing in China.
 The shell and bone buttons were all hand made.
-Imported snap fasteners were imported from Germany pre war, since then from Japan.
+Imported snap fasteners were imported from Germany pre-war, since then from Japan.
 Fancy buttons were sold in sets of 5 mounted on cards, as that was the number usually found on the front of a Chinese gown.

 Hong Kong (and Southern China):

 Nickle covered steel was not suitable as it rusted in the climate; bronze-nickle was better.
 Bone buttons could become oxidised.
 Some glass and Japanese pearl and cloth-covered linen buttons.
-Irish crochet buttons made in local convents were sold by hawkers!
+Irish crochet buttons made in local convents were sold by hawkers.

 As for Southern China, cheap brass, pearl, imitation pearl and bone buttons were chiefly used.
-It was noted that the Japanese is this area tended to own at least own foreign-style suit for business and dress clothes, as well as wearing foreign-style overcoats.
+It was noted that the Japanese in this area tended to own at least one foreign-style suit for business and dress clothes, as well as wearing foreign-style overcoats.
 Buttons here were all imported, chiefly from Japan but also Austrian, including metal, bone, porcelain, shell, buffalo horn, and nuts.
 No buttons were manufactured here.

 Colombia had no local manufacturers, but supplied large quantities of tagua nut to the world.
 The use of buttons was limited “by climatic conditions, and many persons (being) scantily clad.”
 The general use of white clothing limited choice of buttons used to mostly white, including those made of porcelain, bone and pearl, from France, Germany, USA and Britain.